garrett361/rag-pdf/README.md

 - `pip install llama-index-llms-openllm==0.1.4`

+# Experimental Features

+- **Additional Post-Parsing Processing**:

+  - Use the chat LLM to judge whether each chunk is informative by answering a yes/no question.
+    Reject the chunk, if uninformative.
+See the `--filter-parsed-with-llm` flag for `rag/parse.py`

+  - For each chunk, use the LLM to generate up to three question which can be answered by the chunk contents.
+These are added to the chunk as metadata, which affects the chunk embeddings and may improve retrieval.
+See the `--add-questions` flag for `rag/parse.py`

+- **Querying**

+  - Reranking with the chat LLM.
+New `LLama31Reranker` class ranks every chunk on a scale from 1 to 10, which is used to re-rank.
+The default when supplying a `--top-k-reranker` flag to `rag/query.py`.
+  - The `LLama31Reranker` can either provide a fixed number of reranked results via the `--top-k-reranker` or return all results which surpass a minimum score threshold by setting `--min-score-reranker`.
+Mutually exclusive options.
+    `--rerank-with-questions` flag.
+The questions are only added for re-ranking; the questions are not seen by the chat LLM at the generation step.
+  - Can instead use a default Sentence Transformer to perform the reranking by supplying an additional `--st-reranker` flag.
+Not compatible with `--min-score-reranker`.
+  - Optionally append the questions-answered metadata to the chunks before re-ranking with the `--rerank-with-questions` flag.
+The questions are only added for re-ranking; the questions are not seen by the chat LLM at the generation step.

+# Other Notes

+This branch uses `Weaviate` in order to play with hybrid search, which mixes lexical and vector search together.
+The results are very iffy, though.
+Finding sometimes that a very relevant node is returned with a score of precisely 0.0, which seems like a bug.
+Finding best results with the (now default) `cutoff = None` for similarity search to avoid filtering out such results.

 ### Example Workflow

 - Parse folder with docs and write chunks into `json` file via `python3 -m rag.parse --input <path-to-docs-dir>